 In order to increase direct mobile bookings, your mobile website should have some certain points:

 - Improved mobile user interface and simplified navigation.

 - The design should be responsive for the best experience, no matter the screen size.

 - Buttons should be large enough to tap—specifically your calls to action.

 - Text size should be sized without needing to zoom in.

 - The mobile booking process should be simplified as well.
 Hoteliers should avoid requesting unnecessary information from the visitors.

 By using Hotelchamp's booking window targeting, hotels can now directly offer the same sorts of discounts or incentives that these late bookers are looking for.
-By offering a direct discount to guests browsing just a couple of days before arrival, hotels can offer the same sorts of deals to guests at the cost that they would’ve surrendered in commissions to an OTA for the same booking.
+By targeting guests browsing just a couple of days before arrival, hotels can offer the same sorts of deals to guests at the cost that they would have surrendered in commissions to an OTA for the same booking.